 Anne’s departure from her family and her survival were a hugely heavy legacy for her to bear and the trauma was a defining and formative part of her being.
 The years of childhood and adolescence which followed her arrival in Newcastle-Upon-Tyne in a Jewish foster family were difficult and not happy.
 But Anne was a bright and spirited girl who shone at school, becoming the first refugee girl in the city to matriculate.
 In fact, she won a scholarship to read English Literature at Royal Holloway in London, although she did not take this up, as she met our father that summer.
 They were married on her 19th birthday and she went to Newcastle University instead.

 I think making her own family was the ultimate justification for her life and her greatest joy.
-Her 3 children, 7 grandchildren (Kate and Sam, Galit and Yoni, Daniel, Sarah and Joseph), and 2 great-grandchildren (Max and Theo), who she loved unconditionally, were her everything.
+Her three children, seven grandchildren (Kate and Sam, Galit and Yoni, Daniel, Sarah and Joseph), and two great-grandchildren (Max and Theo), who she loved unconditionally, were her everything.
 She made few, if any, demands, but in return was truly loved and appreciated.
 We all have happy memories of her, singing Mozart arias or Schubert lieder (especially the terrifying “Earl King”).
 She loved all dancing, from the Scottish Gay Gordons to ballroom and Israeli folk.
 She loved talking to people, whether they were new-born babies, or strangers she met on her 268 bus ride from Belsize Park to Swiss Cottage Waitrose.

 In her younger days, she communed with nature, wild-water swimming in the mountain pools in Northumberland, and then the murky waters of the Hampstead Ladies’ Pond.
 Our children remember her playing coits with them in her Hillfield Court garden and drawing games on pieces of paper, and special outings to the Royal Academy.